mkblogs/springvalidations/README.md

 	private BigDecimal amount;
  ```
  ### Custom Validation
- I have created custom validation like `@AlreadyExists`, it will check account name is already exists or not.
+ I have created custom validation like `@AlreadyExists`, it will check account name is already exists or not in database.
  ```java
 	 @AlreadyExists(message = "{alreadyexists.account}")